irenepixx/country-explorer/README.md

 - Building a React web app for the first time, which involved learning component-based architecture, state management, and React-specific development workflows
 - Integrating an API for the first time: Learned how to fetch, handle, and display data from a RESTful API, including error handling and asynchronous operations in React
 - Working with Github Desktop, which involved writing more efficient commits, improving version control workflows
-- Deploying a web app on Netlify for the first time
+- Deploying a web app on Netlify for the first time, which involver understanding how to prepare a production-ready build and identifying issues that only appear in production builds